 - Your favorite essential oil – I recommend a Christmas scent like Spruce, Fir Needle, or Frankincense & Myrrh Synergy Blend

 To make your festive ornaments, you’ll need to have set of holiday season cookie cutters (link to purchase them is above) that are all different Christmas-themed shapes.
-Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make felted 3d objects in the form of Christmas ornaments!
+Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make felted 3D objects in the form of Christmas ornaments!